-Join us every day at 11am and 3pm, under the tree opposite the groups entrance of York Minster, close to Bennett’s tea rooms.
+Join us every day at 11am, under the tree opposite the groups entrance of York Minster, close to Bennett’s tea rooms.
 Just look for our sign and the guide in the blue tee-shirt.
+Additional 1pm tours Fridays and Saturdays.
+All tours now suspended until further notice.

 We have made changes to our operating principles in order to ensure that our tours can be run safely during these trying times.
 This includes changing the route of our tour to ensure that we only perform stops in outdoor areas where social distancing is possible.
 As a result our tours are currently running at around 2 hours rather than the usual 3.